thk123/se4be-website/index.md

  * [Gitlab](https://about.gitlab.com/){:target="_blank"} - a widely used cloud tool for conducting code reviews.

-As with all the other seminars, get in touch if you want to use a different platform for conducting code reviews and I can tailor the course to match that to make it easier to apply this to your existing workflows.
+This seminar can be tweaked to  Please [get in touch with me](mailto:hi@tkiley.co.uk) and we can customise this seminar to use different platforms for conducting the review on so that it is easier to apply to any existing workflows.

 ### Seminar E: Continuous Integration